mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 5. Example of a Smart Car with a background image applied

 == Changelog ==

+= 3.0.0 =
+* Plugin now uses the MyStyle HTML5 based customizer by default (previous versions used the Flash customizer by default).

 = 2.1.3 =
 * Minor fixes to the MyStyle_WooCommerce_Admin_Order class.